ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_reduction/02-salmon_mm.md

     Gene level quantification can be found in the quant.genes.sf file.

-    For differential expression analysis at gene level, we recommend using __tximport__ R package to import salmon quantification results. __tximport__ allows the correction for potential differential isoform usage (ie. changes to the average transcript length across samples) by calculating an offset or to calculate a bias corrected counts.
+    For differential expression analysis at gene level, we recommend using __tximport__ or __tximeta__ R package to import salmon quantification results. __tximport__ allows the correction for potential differential isoform usage (ie. changes to the average transcript length across samples) by calculating an offset or to calculate a bias corrected counts.

 ## Quality Assurance - Mapping statistics as QA/QC.